IntoTheDev/Save-System-for-Unity/README.md

 # Save-System-for-Unity
-Save System for Unity with Json and basic encryption
+Save System for Unity with Json and basic encryption also supports arrays